theIvanR/lmstudio-unlocked-backend/README.md

 > Drag-and-drop deploy: copy any backend folder from this repo into LM Studio's backends directory — restart LM Studio and pick the backend.
 > Custom backends can be generated for any architecture using the instructions in `Generate Backends`

----

-# What this does

-LM Studio is basically a GUI wrapper around `llama.cpp`.
-Distributed backends often require AVX2 or modern GPU features.
-These patched/unofficial backends demonstrate that LM Studio can run on much older CPUs/GPUs than the official backends claim — i.e., the GUI will work with:

-- CPU-only legacy machines (AVX1 / older Intel generations such as Ivy Bridge)
-- Vulkan-compatible GPUs with AVX1 builds
-- Experimental no-AVX option for extremely old/odd systems
----

 # Quick usage — drag & drop

 1. Locate LM Studio backends folder on Windows